stlin256/VLM_Live/README.md

 ### Features
 <a id="features"></a>
-- **Multi-Source Input**: Supports real-time video capture from a webcam, looping playback from a video file, or analysis of a static image.
+- **Multi-Source Input**: Supports real-time video capture from a webcam, looping playback from a local video file, or connecting to network video streams (e.g., RTSP, HTTP, MJPEG).
-- **Dynamic Web UI Configuration**: Easily switch between webcam and file input, change the file path, adjust the model's `max_new_tokens`, and modify the `prompt` directly from the web page, with changes taking effect instantly.
+- **Dynamic Web UI Configuration**: Easily switch inputs, change paths/URLs, adjust `max_new_tokens`, and modify the `prompt` directly from the web page, with changes taking effect instantly.
-- **Real-Time VLM Inference**: Continuously sends frames to the VLM for analysis and description generation.
+- **Optional Real-Time Translation**: The `llama.cpp` version includes an optional feature to translate the VLM's English output to Chinese in real-time using a secondary LLM.
 - **Web Interface**: A clean, responsive web UI that displays the visual source, real-time latency, and the VLM's textual output side-by-side.
 - **Asynchronous Processing**: Utilizes multithreading to handle frame capture and VLM inference in parallel, maximizing performance.